Can You Feel It? It’s Here. According to a new study, the hybrid work model…

 Often, the only way to go about monitoring Office 365 is via synthetic transaction monitoring (STM).
-Though there are some Real User Monitoring (RUM) solutions like Exoprise Service Watch that can passively monitor SaaS apps.
+Though there are some Real User Monitoring (RUM) solutions like Exoprise Service Watch for passively monitoring Office 365 apps for end-users.
 For the following set of requirements, we’ll focus mostly on the synthetic monitoring aspect because its where we believe you should start.

 Exchange Online is said to be the biggest workload for Office 365 when it comes to consumption and resources.
 And, while everyone loves to sound the death knell of Email, we all still continue to collaborate (at least in business) via Email.
 As such, organizations of all sizes need to monitor the uptime, availability and performance of Email.

 When it comes to Office 365, Email monitoring means: